 Clinical experience which applies nursing concepts and therapeutic interventions to clients across the lifespan.
 It also provides an introduction to concepts of teaching and learning.
 Extending care to include the family is emphasized.
 Clinical.
 Credits: 2.
-Prerequisite(s): 1054310400 Nsg Intro Clinical Practice (C or better).

 10-543-108-00 Nsg Intro Clinical Care Mgt